 - USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales

-USDA is also encouraging school districts to use locally-produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
-More than 4 in 10 U.S school districts reported participating in farm-to-school activities which includes serving local foods in the 2013–14 or 2014–15 school years.
-A recent ERS study found that school districts with enrollment above 5,000 students, urban districts, and districts located in counties with a higher density of farmers' markets were more likely to serve local foods daily.
-Higher-income districts, those districts with higher levels of college attendance, and districts in States with more legislated policies supporting farm-to-school programs were also more likely to serve local foods daily.
-See the report:Daily Access to Local Foods for School Meals: Key Drivers
+USDA also encourages school districts to use locally produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
+More than 4 in 10 U.S. school districts reported participating in farm-to-school activities, which include serving local foods, in the 2013–14 or 2014–15 school years.
+To learn more about the characteristics of school districts likely to serve local foods, please see: